A Ukrainian CEO explains how he helped fight Russia while keeping a company afloat

 Constant anxiety, of course, influences your work.
 It influences your productivity.
 But on the other hand, people took on more jobs.
 You have your day job that you need to do in order to get paid and stuff, but then war is really a collective effort.
 Suddenly, people realize that they have multiple jobs, that they need to volunteer, that they need to make some effort to help the defensive campaigns.
 They need to jump on a call with U.S. senators in order to lobby for arming our country.
 Or you find yourself in a situation where you need to come up with a marketing campaign in order to boost interest in bringing in services, or you need to throw a fundraiser, or you need to crowdfund a drone, or you need to educate some people, or you need to ship something somewhere.

 But you also need to find medicine for your relative and ship it to them somehow.
-There is tons of work you need to do, as a citizen, as an employee, as a Ukrainian.
-It’s hard, but we also don’t really have a lot of time to reflect and be scared and be worried, because there are so many things to do.
+There [are] tons of work you need to do, as a citizen, as an employee, as a Ukrainian.
+It’s hard, but we also don’t really have a lot of time to reflect and be scared and be worried because there are so many things to do.

 It’s important to give people time and space to readjust, so we were totally aware that we wouldn’t be super effective in our jobs for some time because we have so many other things to do.
 So, nobody felt this pressure to deliver on their work tasks, because we are all in this world together.
-For the first month, the number-one priority was our defense efforts, the war efforts, the volunteering, all of those things.
+For the first month, the number one priority was our defense efforts, the war efforts, the volunteering, all of those things.

 And everybody has this commitment and understanding that it’s okay, that’s how it should be.
 And business is going to be alright.
 We’ll get to that at some point, and eventually we did, and now we’re doing good.